 - 1984/85: Master of Science in Architecture

 Design is intrinsically an optimistic profession.
 As designers we aspire to better the conditions of human life – to elevate the spirit, stir the emotions, engage the intellect and improve the quality of human experience through intervention in the built environment at all scales.
-This is the spirit that infuses the graduate and undergraduate programs in architecture and design at the College of Architecture and Design.
+This is the spirit that infuses the graduate and undergraduate programs in architecture and design at the Hillier College of Architecture and Design.

 The mission of the curriculum at both the undergraduate and graduate levels has been and will continue to be to prepare students with the skills and knowledge necessary for employment in a “generalized” design practice or pursue research immediately upon graduation.
-To that end, the vision of CoAD is the creation and implementation of a new curriculum that addresses the changing technological and professional demands in the 21st century as well as satisfying the mandates required for accreditation by the National Architecture Accreditation Board (NAAB), Council on Interior Design Accreditation (CIDA) and National Association of Schools of Art and Design (NASAD.)
+To that end, the vision of Hillier College is the creation and implementation of a new curriculum that addresses the changing technological and professional demands in the 21st century as well as satisfying the mandates required for accreditation by the National Architecture Accreditation Board (NAAB), Council on Interior Design Accreditation (CIDA) and National Association of Schools of Art and Design (NASAD.)

-In order to fulfill this mission the New Jersey School of Architecture has developed into a more comprehensive College of Architecture and Design.
+In order to fulfill this mission the New Jersey School of Architecture has developed into the more comprehensive Hillier College of Architecture and Design.
 Such expansion has diversified not only our program offerings but also attracts students with a wider variety of interests and aspirations.
-The College of Architecture and Design benefits from the experience and diversity they bring and the richness of their subsequent careers and contributions to society.
+The Hillier College of Architecture and Design benefits from the experience and diversity they bring and the richness of their subsequent careers and contributions to society.
 The impetus for this change lay in the many unfulfilled educational needs within the State that could effectively be addressed by such a configuration.
 Equally compelling is the synergy created by building and maintaining parallel design programs.
 This provides enrichment and broader educational exposure for students and faculty alike.

-The current building for the College of Architecture and Design at the New Jersey Institute of Technology opened in 1998 as part of a larger construction and renovation project at NJIT.
+The current building for the Hillier College of Architecture and Design at the New Jersey Institute of Technology opened in 1998 as part of a larger construction and renovation project at NJIT.
 The 111,900 gross square-foot edifice was designed by the architectural firm, The Hillier Group of Princeton, NJ, and built at a cost of $26.6 million.

 The new building is a southward extension of Weston Hall, a long building along Martin Luther King Jr. Boulevard in the University Heights district of Newark.
 Access from the campus is along an elevated ramp from Summit Place, rising to a distinctive new entrance pavilion at the juncture of the old Weston Hall and the new extension.
 A soaring "kinetic" atrium at the entrance connects the old and new buildings while preserving the identity of each.
 Inside the atrium, a hub of function and activity, is the connection between all floors.
 From the entry, one can see the gallery, studio, library, teaching spaces and the administrative offices.
 In contrast to the old Weston Hall, the new building enjoys openness, and from within the large complex, offers long views of the two major cities of Newark and New York beyond.